Stage types

 Thrust Stage

-This type of stage is easily constructed using modular staging systems and set flats and is widely used in the event industry for prestations, Q&A sessions and fashion shows.
+Thrust stages are easily constructed with modular staging systems and set flats, making them popular in event settings for presentations, Q&A sessions, and fashion shows.

 metrodeck,steeldeck, stage, staging, deck, decking, stage and tiers,school stage, theatre stage,hotel stage